MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-enums-and-structs.md

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-public std::string applicationId  |  Application identifier as set in the AAD portal, (Should be a GUID without brackets). public std::string applicationName  |  Application name, (Should only contain valid ASCII character excluding ';') public std::string applicationVersion  |  The version of the application being used, (Should only contain valid ASCII character excluding ';')
+public std::string applicationId  |  Application identifier as set in the AAD portal, (Should be a GUID without brackets). public std::string applicationName  |  Application name, (Should only containValid ASCII character excluding ';') public std::string applicationVersion  |  The version of the application being used, (Should only containValid ASCII character excluding ';')

 #### Members